1. Home

 Adding a new User:

-Click on Hub > Admin > Account > Manage Account > All Users to get to the Add User form.
+To access the Add User form, click on Hub > Admin > Account > Manage Account > All Users.

 You’ll need to fill out this form with the following information: